joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/convolution-filter.md

     N    N    N

-When the convolution filter is applied to a certain pixel, it will look at the color value of the pixel itself (“P” in the example), as well as the values of the surrounding pixels (labeled “N” in the example).
+When the convolution filter is applied to a certain pixel, it will look at the color value of the pixel itself ("P" in the example), as well as the values of the surrounding pixels (labeled "N" in the example).
 However, by setting values in the matrix, you specify how much priority certain pixels have in affecting the resulting image.